• Skip to primary navigation

 A Bowl of Caramelized Banana Oatmeal with Spoon

-FAQ & Tips for Making Perfect Caramelized Banana Oatmeal
+FAQ & Tips for Success

 • I find this recipe works best with bananas that are ripe, but not quite overripe.
 You want no green spots, and just a few brown ones.
 If they're underripe they'll take forever to cook and won't be very sweet.
 Too ripe and they'll turn to mush in the skillet.
 Also, keep in mind that the riper your bananas are, the faster they'll cook.